 Everyone’s so used to Yogi being the happy-go-lucky rhyming schemer matching wits with Ranger Smith, they don’t realise there was a time when Yogi’s cartoons weren’t variations on the same formula (which could aptly describe Bill and Joe’s product at MGM as well).
 It really took a full season and a change in writers from Charlie Shows to Warren Foster to make that happen.
-But since Charlie started with a brand-new character, he tried him out in different situations, including several as a benevolent bruin protecting a child from harm.
-This is cartoon is probably the most unusual of the lot for, unlike Daffy Daddy, Shows is going more for charm than laughs.
+But since Charlie started with a brand-new character, he and Joe Barbera tried him out in different situations, including several as a benevolent bruin protecting a child from harm.
+This is cartoon is probably the most unusual of the lot for, unlike Daffy Daddy, Barbera and Shows are going more for charm than laughs.
 The story builds really nicely in this one and though some of the bits in the beginning and middle are a little worn, the climax is pretty good and the ending’s kind of cute and a little surprising.

 This cartoon is really helped by a couple of things.
 Dick Bickenbach was called on to design a pile of ultra-cute characters (somehow, I can hear Ed Benedict growling if he had been asked to do it).
 Having all characters except Yogi silent (until the end) enhances the plot.
 And (what I think is) the Capitol Hi-Q library is used to good effect.
 It’s strictly a mood music library, so the sound cutter set a mood by picking “Indian” cues instead of using the usual Seely-Loose material.
 My only quibble is I think ‘TC-219A Chase-Medium’ would have worked better in the climax scene but perhaps it didn’t mesh well with the low-key Native American beds.
 (TC-219A is heard in the opening of Foxy Hound-Dog when Yowp, in a sterling performance, is chasing the foxlet).